-In January 2015, the MHLW compiled medical knowledge on lung cancer and radiation exposure in a report resulting from a review meeting of medical experts, and published the immediate view similar to that for thyroid cancer.
-The first claim for case of lung cancer was approved by MHLW in August 2018, and this was also the first case involving death.
+In January 2015, MHLW compiled medical knowledge on lung cancer and radiation exposure in a report resulting after meeting of medical experts, and published the preliminary view similar to the report on thyroid cancer.
+The first claim for case of lung cancer was approved by MHLW in August 2018, and this was also the first fatal case.